Why is your horse is sore after a trim or shoeing?

 - When a horse has his shoes pulled, it can be shocking.
 Hoof parts that were once covered are now exposed, and things get tender.
 It’s valuable to plan a transition to barefoot with your farrier to minimize any soreness.
 You may need a few shoeing cycles with a different (and less) trimming so that the newly barefoot hoof has more growth.

 - A balanced diet with adequate nutrients for the hoof gives your horse’s hooves protection from the inside out.
 It’s more than just a biotin supplement; there must be proper amounts of vitamins, minerals, proteins, and fatty acids.
 Dietary needs may change with the seasons, especially if your horse has access to pasture.

-- For horses with metabolic issues, like pituitary pars intermedia dysfunction (PPID) and equine metabolic syndrome (EMS), diets with sugars on the high side can exacerbate hoof soreness.
+- For horses with metabolic issues like pituitary pars intermedia dysfunction (PPID) and equine metabolic syndrome (EMS), diets with high sugar can exacerbate hoof soreness.

 Pasture is great for most horses – but horses that are usually sore after a trim may need muzzles and some more investigative work done.

 - Your horse’s living conditions and exercise routine may create sore hooves.
 Hard ground is just that – hard to live on.
 Mats, shavings, and sandy earth need to be available.

 - A horse that exercises on hard ground has that concussion amplified, especially when jumping.
 Your horse may experience this daily or more infrequently, and a recent trim might make this more obvious.